Julie Grossman is an award winning singer-songwriter, yoga and meditation teacher, activist, and published poet.

 Julie is a certified trauma-informed yoga instructor and registered yoga teacher (RYT-200).
 She has been working with women and children survivors of assault or abuse since 2018, and teaching yoga and movement since 2007.
 A survivor herself, she is also a women’s and children’s activist, influencing legislation at the state and local levels.
 Her workshops incorporate yoga, dance and movement to create true healing space.

-A business and marketing professional as well as a teacher, she performs in Minneapolis and Saint Paul, Minnesota where she lives with her husband, son, and yorkie.
+A professional educator who incorporates music and yoga into her daily curriculum, she hails from Minneapolis and Saint Paul, Minnesota where she lives with her husband, son, and yorkie.

 For further inquiries, please contact her here.